SHEA is pleased to present 7 half-day Pre-Conference Workshops on Thursday, March 26, 2020.

-All workshops will feature both didactic learning and breakout group work among participants and all have a unique focus on topic areas such as media communication, implementation, mathematical modeling, NHSN updates, outbreaks, are more!
-Check out the various workshop agendas below.
+All workshops will feature both didactic learning and breakout group work among participants and will have a unique focus on topic areas such as media communication, implementation, mathematical modeling, NHSN updates, outbreaks, and more!

 |Category Rate|| Early |